exercism/javascript/exercises/practice/bob/.approaches/switch-statement/content.md

 ## Shortening

-Notice that when the body of an `if` statement is a short single line, both the test expression and the body could be put on the same line, like so
+Note that when the body of an `if` statement is a short single line, both the test expression and the body could be put on the same line, like so

 ```javascript
 if (input == '') return 'Fine.
 Be that way!';
 ```

+It may not comply with some coding styles, but your team preferences may allow it.

 [switch]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch
 [string]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String